chrisociepa/allamo/README.md

 ## Import LLaMA models

-Use the script `import_llama_weights.py` to import LLaMA model weights and tokenizer, and create a checkpoint for further finetuning.
+Go to `scripts/` and use the script `import_llama_weights.py` to import LLaMA model weights and tokenizer, and create a checkpoint for further finetuning.
 In order to obtain the weights, fill this [google form](https://forms.gle/jk851eBVbX1m5TAv5).
 Example script execution:

 ```
 python import_llama_weights.py \